dnlcstr/dictaria/README.md

     python dictaria.py
     ```

-2. Select your language in the dropdown menu (e.g., "Spanish 🇪🇸") to set it as the active language.
+2. Select your language in the dropdown menu to set it as the active language.

 3. **Start dictation** by clicking the red button or pressing the global hotkey:
     * macOS: **`Cmd + Option + F9`** (via Hammerspoon)